prontog/blog-entries/organizing_media/organizing_your_photos_and_videos.md

-Moving your photos using *ImageMagik*:
+Moving your photos using *exiftool*:
 ```bash
 ./organize_photos.sh /path/to/dir/with/photos/to/organize
 ```